johneastman/todo/README.md

     - NOTE: this script currently only works for Android.

-1. After restarting the app (`./start-app.sh`), the icon and splash screen should be updated.
+1. Restart the app (`./start-app.sh`), and the icon and splash screen should be updated.

 ## Run Tests